 With around a billion copies of her novels hit, Danielle Steel hailing as one of the world’s most influential writers.
 The Numbers Game, The Wedding Dress, and Daddy’s Girls are among her international bestsellers.
-“Finding Ashley,” her next novel, will be published on April 27, 2021.
+“Finding Ashley,” her next novel, was published on April 27, 2021.
 Finding Ashley is a masterwork of modern compelling tale about the human spirit’s ability to pursue an elusive dream.

 It’s the story of two solid, courageous women who transform heartbreaking loss into reconnection.
 As well as a family reunited after exposing dark secrets.
 Melissa Henderson lives a peaceful life.
 She used to be a bestselling author.
 Now she devotes her time and energy to renovating a Victorian home in the foothills of rural New England.
 Her young son died of cancer six years ago, and her marriage ended.
 She paused in her writing.
 Melissa found a passion and came alive when she bought the old house and restored it to its former glory.

 Melissa gets a call from her sister, Hattie, after she sees a wildfire that threatens her home on the news.
 Hattie, who became a nun at the age of twenty-five.
 She is now eager to assist Melissa even though it means revisiting one of her most traumatic memories.
 Melissa, who was sixteen at the time, was sent to a dreary convent in Ireland.
 She give up—her baby to save her family from embarrassment.
 After all these years Hattie feels compelled to embark on a quest.
 That will forever change both of their lives in order to find the child Melissa abandoned.